Nike-Inc/signal_analog/README.md

 <a name="dashboard-groups"></a>
 ### Building Dashboard Groups

-`signal_analog` provides constructs for building dashboard groups in the `signal_analog.dashboards` module.
+`signal_analog` provides abstractions for building dashboard groups in the `signal_analog.dashboards` module.

 Consult the [upstream documentation][dashboard-groups] for more information on